jeranaias/mardetpomtutorapp/docs/07-training/FAQ.md

 ### Q: I'm a new student.
 How do I get started?

 **A:** Your account is automatically created when you join the detachment.
-Just log in with your CAC.
+Just log in with your dliflc.edu account (MFA required).
 Read the Student Quick Start Guide first.

 ### Q: Can I use my personal computer/phone?

 **A:** No. Use government-provided devices only.
-System requires CAC authentication which doesn't work on personal devices.
+System requires dliflc.edu authentication with MFA.

 ### Q: What browsers are supported?